dlopezyse/AI-for-Bio/README.md

 <br>

 This site is designed to produce and disseminate resources for Machine Learning applied to Biotech.
+We manage:
-We manage notebooks in Python 🐍, and educational resources 📚.
+- notebooks in Python 🐍
+- educational resources 📚 :video:

 Want to collaborate?
 Please connect with us and become part of the community 😄